MickyWoo/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:
+- /c/Users/browsy/Documents/Web Development/wats1030-intro-to-unix

 * Discover more about this filesystem.
 Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+-Im am given all the files found within the current folder

 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+-the main difference is that all the files found are now in detail in terms of view, showing their type via readable and directory, size, and date created.

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
+-a, --all
+    do not ignore entries starting with .

+-l
+    use a long listing format

+-h, --human-readable
+    with -l, print sizes in human readable format (e.g., 1K 234M 2G)

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
+- in my root: bin  cmd  dev  etc  git-bash.exe  git-cmd.exe  LICENSE.txt  mingw64  proc  ReleaseNotes.html  tmp  unins000.dat  unins000.exe  unins000.msg  usr

 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
-(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
+(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:* when chaning to the root / all i get with pwd is "/"

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*
+/c/Users/browsy

 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
+(ls *demo )
+- 3

 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
+ ~/Documents/Web Development/wats1030-intro-to-unix

-* Press the up arrow on your keyboard. *What just happened?*
+* Press the up arrow on your keyboard. *What just happened?* i got ..

-* Press the up arrow a few more times. *What do you see?*
+* Press the up arrow a few more times. *What do you see?* i see my prevous entered commands

-* Run the `history` command. *What do you see?*
+* Run the `history` command. *What do you see?* all my prevous entered commands

 ### Observing the System